-\ytableausetup{boxsize=0.2em} Finally, $\check{p}_i^{\ydiagram{1}}$ denotes the Pl\"{u}cker coordinate of the Young diagram obtained by using the quantum Pieri rule explained at the beginning of this section to compute the $\star$ product of \ytableausetup{boxsize=0.5em} $\ydiagram{1}$ with the $i$-th boundary rectangular diagram.
-Note that for these the product with $\ydiagram{1}$ is a single diagram instead of a sum of diagrams.
+\ytableausetup{boxsize=0.2em} Going back to the formula for the superpotential $W$, $\check{p}_i^{\ydiagram{1}}$ denotes the Pl\"{u}cker coordinate of the Young diagram obtained by using the quantum Pieri rule to compute the $\star$ product of \ytableausetup{boxsize=0.5em} $\ydiagram{1}$ with the $i$-th boundary rectangular diagram.
+Note that for these the product with $\ydiagram{1}$ is a single diagram instead of a sum of diagrams. \ytableausetup{boxsize=0.2em}